For the first time in its 300-year history, the Rose & Crown Inn is owned by the community.

 The earliest mention of this historic building is in 1684, when a lease in which the building where the Rose and Crown now is, and its adjoining meadow, were rented for £23 per annum,

-Originally known The Ducie Arms, our village pub changed it's name to the Rose and Crown around 1890's.
+Originally known as the Ducie Arms, our village pub changed its name to the Rose and Crown around 1890s.

 An advertisement in Symonds 1907 directory reads: